Tankers (film): Plot

 The film opens with tank commander Semyon Konovalov's KV-1 hunting and destroying a German PzKpfw IV.
-He then goes on to rejoin with a beached T-34, and berates the commander for straying away from the platoon.
+He then goes on to rejoin a beached T-34, and berates the commander for straying away from the platoon.
 The commander of the other tank informs him of a lone Panzer he had gone after prior to getting stuck, but this reason only further angers Konovalov, and he asks them to get the tank out of the mud themselves, "to see what it's like to have no platoon support."
 Shortly, the lone Panzer ambushes Konovalov's tank, then goes on to eliminate the T-34.
 It is the second crew he has lost.

 In a battle-ridden meadow, Soviet tankmen salvage for parts among the destroyed tanks.
 One of them, Gubkin, gossips about a miracle engineer who is known to bring dead tanks to life, which annoys his older comrades.

 Konovalov, meanwhile, has healed now, and has returned to the camp.
 The Deputy Political Officer of the Battalion Major Vladimir Krotov, wants Konovalov to be court martialed.
 His tone gives a hint of his jealousy for Konovalov since army school.
-The commanding officer, however refuses, stating Konovalov is one of his best men.
+The commanding officer, however refuses to put him on trial, stating that Konovalov is one of his best men.

 On the outskirts of the camp, an engineer from the Kirov tank factory arrives at the battalion with brand new tanks.
 She is Pavla Chumak, who turns out to be Konovalov's ex-wife.
 Krotov is unaware of this and tries to woo her.
 Captain Konovalov is given a new crew, consisting of gunner Siitov, loader Bogdan, driver Rykov and radio operator Gubkin, along with a battered KV-1.

 That night, Konovalov goes out into the abandoned battlefield without permission or notice, taking Rykov and Siitov with him.
 There, they become aware of German soldiers doing the same.
 Konovalov and Seetov capture one of the Germans, and Rykov gives them a false clear to get them to leave.
 After returning, Krotov again tries to have Konovalov punished on the pretext of deserting.
 The commander however says he and his men have shown bravery in action, and congratulates them on the prisoner.
 Meanwhile, Pavla manages to temporarily start the damaged KV's engine, and tests the tank alongside Konovalov.
 Still unaware of their relation, Krotov gets jealous when he sees Konovalov and Pavla together, leading him to send Konovalov's tank on patrol with two T-34 tanks, knowing full well that the KV is not fit for action.
 Sure enough, the tank cannot keep up with the others and is ordered back.
-Instead, Konovalov decides to take up a defensive position and engage three German tanks, which he destroys.
+Instead, Konovalov decides to take up a defensive position and engages and destroys three German tanks.
 However, his platoon commander has to report him for disobedience, which leads to a fist fight between Konovalov and Krotov.